Raising Resilience in Elementary Schoolers

 The transition from preschool to elementary school (or one grade to the next) comes with a lot of change, and your child may be adjusting to new routines and expectations.
 No matter how your child responds to change, all kids need support in learning how to handle the ups and downs of life—even in elementary school.
 You can be there with them, teaching them how to cope with challenges, manage stress and make healthy choices along the way.
 These skills ultimately help your elementary schooler build resilience.

-If you or a loved one are experiencing thoughts of suicide or self-harm, call the Georgia Crisis and Access Line (GCAL) at 1-800-715-4225.
-You can also chat or text for support by downloading the MyGCAL app in the app store or on Google Play.
-For those outside of Georgia, call the National Suicide Prevention Hotline at 1-800-273-8255.
+Call or text 988 if you or a loved one are experiencing thoughts of suicide, self-harm or any mental health crisis.
+You can also chat or text for support by downloading the MyGCAL app in the App Store.
 Any thoughts of suicide should be taken seriously.